Cartilage vs. Helix Piercings- What's the Difference?

 Taking Care of Hypoallergenic Jewelry

-Even the best jewelry needs proper care to keep both it in great condition.
+Even the best jewelry needs proper care to keep it in great condition.
 Here are some care tips:

 1. Clean Regularly